-Have you ever touched a wall, and your hand gets dirty with a powder?
+Have you ever touched a wall and your hand gets dirty with powder?
 It is due to a paint defect called paint chalking.
 There are many reasons behind it.

 Paint chalking is a phenomenon that forms a powdery substance on the painted surface.
 It deteriorates the paint and creates an unpleasant interior finish.

 You may have to face an embarrassing moment for the powdery substance on your walls in front of a guest.
 This article explains paint chalking, its’ causes, identification, prevention, and correction methods.

 What Is Paint Chalking?

 Paint chalking is the formation of a very fine, light-colored, powdery residue on painted walls.
 It is observed on the walls exposed to the atmosphere, i.e., the exterior of the buildings.